syyunn/deeplab_imseg/README.md

 ### Those model names could be used as an option of run.py
 > python run.py --model mobilenetv2_coco_voctrainaug

-#use small modles if your task is simple
+#use small modles if your task is simple.
+Default is the big one.